rebelsky/sams-assorted-musings-reflections/obsessions-danika-and-the-jeb-daylist-2021-01-xx.md

 Back to the log.

 > Done with pass 14.
 Two passes in one day.
 Yay!
 I'm sad that I couldn't make today's show.
 I've started thinking about which videos are my favorites (and least favorites).
 Today I'm also realizing that the big key that Danika shows off in this video looks a lot like our front door key.
-The next time through, I think I'll sub in the three versions of "Unlit match" for the Euro Tour video.
-Or maybe the Live StageIt Broadcast.
+The next time through, I think I'll sub in the three versions of "Unlit Match" for the Euro Tour video.
+Or maybe the [Live StageIt Broadcast](https://www.youtube.com/watch?v=ACZkP-LYrd8).

 > Note [18]: I will delete all these comments a few days after I reach twenty passes through the Daylist.